sourcegraph/sg.nvim/README.md

 ## Setup

-To Log In, either:
+To login, either:

 - Run `:SourcegraphLogin` after following installation instructions for `sourcegraph.com` usage.
+- Run `:SourcegraphLogin!` and provide an endpoint and access token to be stored.
 - Use the `SRC_ENDPOINT` and `SRC_ACCESS_TOKEN` environment variables to manage tokens for enterprise usage.
-  - See :[src-cli](https://github.com/sourcegraph/src-cli#log-into-your-sourcegraph-instance) for more info
+  - See [src-cli](https://github.com/sourcegraph/src-cli#log-into-your-sourcegraph-instance) for more info

 See `:help sg.auth` for more information.